-According to a pair of industry veterans, recent years have seen advisers have become increasingly reliant on managed accounts as a means of saving time and increasing efficiency on the back of mounting regulatory obligations.
+According to a pair of industry veterans, recent years have seen advisers become increasingly reliant on managed accounts as a means of saving time and increasing efficiency on the back of mounting regulatory obligations.

 CFS group executive of distribution Bryce Quirk explained that advisers have begun utilising managed accounts more over recent years as they struggle to balance the overwhelming number of tasks competing for their time.

 “I think advisers have really changed their thoughts about outsourcing elements of their portfolio construction over the last five or six years.
-I think five or six years ago that it wasn't even a constant consideration,” Quirk said on the ifa Show.
+I think five or six years ago that it wasn’t even a constant consideration,” Quirk said on The ifa Show.

 “We certainly see now, the practices that have adopted managed accounts do have the capacity to do other things in their business and that’s just so important.
 That doesn’t always mean you necessarily serve more clients, that’s your choice.